What cultural faux pas should I try to avoid making in Santiago de los Caballeros?

 - What should I pack when moving to Santiago de los Caballeros?

-- Where should I setup a bank account in Santiago de los Caballeros?
+- What cultural faux pas should I try to avoid making in Santiago de los Caballeros?

-- What is life like in Santiago de los Caballeros?
+- What advice do you have for expats having a baby in Santiago de los Caballeros?

-- What are the schools in Santiago de los Caballeros like?
+- Is the cost of living in Santiago de los Caballeros high?

 - What are healthcare services like in Santiago de los Caballeros?